Kiwi Hut

 Routes

 It is a couple of hours of mostly river travel on the TR from Kiwi Hut up to Locke Stream Hut.
-It is possible to ford to the TL in places to get a better line of travel, but doing this probably won't make a huge difference to travel times.
-A ford to the TL is necessary at some point however as the Hut itself and the last section of track from Locke Stream is on the TL.
+It is possible to ford to the TL in places to get a better line but doing this probably won't make a huge difference to travel times.
+A ford to the TL is necessary at some point however as Locke Stream and the last section of track is on the TL.

 Graeme uses a route up the ridge between Jacksons and Michael Creek.
 There is a lot of windthrow from the flat to the top of first hump, then a mix of deer trails and bush-bashing to Point 1077m.
 Sidle from here into the head basin of Jacksons Creek, then back up onto the ridge.